LoneExile/CloudWatchLogDump/README.md

 # AWS CloudWatch Logs Dump

-This repository contains a script for fetching logs from AWS CloudWatch, allowing for easy retrieval of log groups, streams, and specific logs based on various filters and configurations.
-It supports listing log groups, fetching log streams from a log group, and fetching logs from a specific log stream, either directly or using a configuration file.
+This repository contains a script for fetching logs from AWS CloudWatch.

 ## Features